zhedongma/zhedongma.github.io/_pages/about.md

 * __Z.
 Ma__ and S. Wang, "Prediction and Measurement Techniques for Radiated EMI of Power Converters with Cables," in Chinese Journal of Electrical Engineering, December, 2022.

 * __Z.
 Ma__, Y. Li, S. Wang, H. Sheng and S. Lakshmikanthan, "Investigation and Reduction of EMI Noise due to the Reverse Recovery Currents of 50/60Hz Diode Rectifiers
-," in IEEE Journal of Emerging and Selected Topics in Industrial Electronics, July, 2022.__(No.1 popular article in August 2022)__
+," in IEEE Journal of Emerging and Selected Topics in Industrial Electronics, July, 2022.__(Paper advertised on the journal website)__

 * __Z.
 Ma__, Y. Lai, Y. Yang, Q. Huang and S. Wang, "Review of Radiated EMI Modeling and Mitigation Techniques in Power Electronics Systems," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.__(Best Presentation Award)__